UPDATE: The video and slides from the NI/ESI MIRA Webinar have been posted.

 If you are a new investigator (NI) or an early stage investigator (ESI) who received a Maximizing Investigators’ Research Award (MIRA) in 2016 or 2017, you may be wondering how having a MIRA affects your ability to initiate collaborations or apply for other grants.
 Or, you may be curious how much flexibility you really have to deviate from your original research plans.
 You may also be thinking a few years ahead about a competing renewal application.
 Because MIRA is a new grant mechanism, NIGMS will host a webinar designed specifically to address these and other topics of interest to NI/ESI MIRA principal investigators (PIs).
 NIGMS program, grants management and review staff will be on hand to provide information and answer your questions.
 We invite NI/ESI MIRA PIs and their business officials to participate.

-The webinar will be held on Tuesday, September 26, from 2:00 to 3:45 p.m.
+The webinar (link no longer available) will be held on Tuesday, September 26, from 2:00 to 3:45 p.m.
 EDT.
 The site is compatible with mobile devices.
 Participants will be able to submit questions through the chat function.
 For an audio-only presentation, call 1-866-815-0443 and enter passcode 3268089.
 We will post the archived webinar and slides on the MIRA webpage after the event.

 NIGMS Staff Participating in the September 26 Webinar